List of awards and nominations received by Tessa Thompson

 Tessa Thompson is an American actress.
-She is known for her roles complex and varied roles spanning genres ranging from Hollywood blockbusters to independent film.
-Thompson has received nominations from several organizations including for two British Academy Film Awards, two Critics' Choice Awards and a Primetime Emmy Award as well as wins for a Gotham Award and an NAACP Image Award.
+She is known for her complex and varied roles spanning genres ranging from Hollywood blockbusters to independent film.
+Thompson has received nominations from several organizations including for two BAFTA Awards, two Critics' Choice Awards, an Emmy Award and a Golden Globe Award as well as wins for a Gotham Award and an NAACP Image Award.

 Thompson gained critical attention and praise for her early film role as a passionate student in the comedy-drama Dear White People (2014) for which she won the Gotham Independent Film Award for Breakthrough Performer.
 That same year she portrayed civil rights activist Diane Nash in the Ava DuVernay directed historical drama Selma (2014) for which she was nominated alongside the cast for the Critics' Choice Movie Award for Best Acting Ensemble.
 Thompson was also nominated for the BAFTA Rising Star Award in 2017.
 She portrayed a Black woman navigating complex emotional and social terrain in 1920s Harlem in the Rebecca Hall directed Netflix period drama Passing (2021).
 The role earned her nominations for the BAFTA Award for Best Actress in a Leading Role and the Gotham Independent Film Award for Outstanding Lead Performance.

 She gained mainstream attention for her roles in franchise films playing Bianca Taylor in the sports drama films Creed (2015), Creed II (2018) and Creed III (2023) as well as for her starring role as Valkyrie in the Marvel Cinematic Universe superhero films Thor: Ragnarok (2017), Avengers: Endgame (2019), and Thor: Love and Thunder (2022), as well as her leading role in the science fiction franchise film Men in Black: International (2019).
 During this time she also starred in the independent films Sorry to Bother You (2018), Little Woods (2018), and Annihilation (2018).

 On television, she played the dual role of Charlotte Hale / Dolores Abernathy in the HBO dystopian science fiction series Westworld (2016–2022), for which she was nominated for the Saturn Award for Best Supporting Actress on Television.
 She also portrayed the romantic lead in the Amazon Studios romance drama Sylvie's Love (2020), with her performance receiving a nomination for the Critics' Choice Television Award for Best Actress in a Movie/Miniseries.
 As a producer on the film, she was nominated for the Primetime Emmy Award for Outstanding Television Movie.